Battle of Lumë: Casualties

-Calculation of the number of casualties is difficult since the primary sources of the battle were contradictory.
-Serbian military reports spoke of "several hundreds", the same description given by Kosta Novaković.
-The Serbian historians later estimated the number to be 198 killed and 31 wounded.
-The narrative stories of the Lumë highlanders place the number as high as 16,000 or even up to 18,000, much more than the 12,000 which commonly circulates and is also used on the Albania memorial dedicated to the battle.

 An Ottoman telegram sent from Ohrid to Elbasan, dated 20 November 1912, reported that three officers and an "uncountable" number of soldiers, with around 1,000 rifles were captured by the Albanians.
 Another telegram, dating 2 December, sent from Aqif Pasha Elbasani to Ahmet bey Zogolli, mentions that the Serbians lost six battalions.
 The British consulate in Skopje reported in late February 1913 that they had lost eight battalions.
 Sali Onuzi places the number around 2,000 based on second phase (13–18 November) reports from the Ottomans of over 1,000.
 This excludes the potential losses associated with the paramilitary units.
-Albanians reported only 109 casualties.

-Afterwards
+Massacres

 General Janković ordered the annihilation of the Lumë tribe where the Serbian army massacred an entire population of men, women and children and burned 27 villages in the region.
 Following the Serbian offensives of 1912–1913, Lumë was the area that experienced one of the greatest atrocities committed against the Albanians.
 The Lumë tribe was decimated and practically driven from existence.
 Women and children were tied to bundles of hay and set on fire before the eyes of their husbands and fathers.
 The women were then barbarously cut to pieces and the children bayoneted.

 Leon Trotsky collected reports during the period and mentioned in his report: "It is all so inconceivable, and yet it is true!"
 Four hundred men from Lumë who gave themselves up voluntarily were taken to Prizren and executed day after day in groups of forty to sixty.

 In connection with the news report it was reported that 300 unarmed Albanians of the Lumë tribe were executed in Prizren without trial.
 Regular Serbian troops committed the massacres but there was no doubt whatsoever that even the heinous massacres committed by irregulars were carried out with the tacit approval and in full compliance with the will of the Serbian authorities.
 At the beginning of the war, the Serbian officials stated that "we are going to wipe out the Albanians."
 Despite European protests, this systematic policy of extermination continued unhindered.